nine7nine/FSThost-pkgbuild/README.md

   Another difference; WINE_RT_PRIO is a MAX value and decrements; highest priority are wineserver, any kernel-mode type APC futex threads and TIME_CRITICAL threads... followed by any PROCESS_REALTIME_CLASS threads that are just below TIME_CRITICAL.

+  NOTE: I actually do set WINE_RT_PRIO very high (78) on my machine. just below Jack. for DAWs, you might have to be careful how high you set WINE_RT_PRIO, as you don't want to interfere with your DAW's most important threads (really though, these will probably be Jack audio threads).

+  we can also handle niceness, but it requires running;

+  * sudo setcap cap_sys_nice+ep /usr/bin/wineserver

+  after installation or updates.

   NOTE: while this certainly helps apps, ideally -- the legacy set-realtime-without-wineserver.patch needs to be ported / re-implemented using futex-multiple-wait.
 The arguably most important detail in that patch is